With its colourful plumage and distinctive song, the chaffinch is the bird that is most commonly seen and heard in the Caledonian Forest.

 A number of ectoparasites, or external parasites, feed on the chaffinch, including fleas such as the European chicken flea (Ceratophyllus gallinae) and the moorhen flea (Dasypsyllus gallinulae), chewing lice (Menacanthus sp.) and three species of feather mites (Analges passerinus), (Monojoubertia microphylla) and (Pteronyssoides striatus).
 The larvae of a blood-sucking blowfly (Protocalliphorus sp.) have been found feeding on chaffinch chicks in the nest.
 The sheep or deer tick (Ixodes ricinus) also occurs on the chaffinch, and some birds have been recorded containing the bacterium (Borrelia burgdorferi) that causes Lyme disease, which is transmitted by the tick.
 Several species of intestinal parasites, or coccidia, in the genus Isospora and a blood parasite (Haemoproteus sp.) have been found in chaffinches.
 A virus known as Fringilla papillomavirus causes a wart-like growth on the legs of chaffinches, with the warts sometimes covering a whole leg.

 Despite the attentions of predators and parasites the chaffinch population in the UK is thriving, and it is the second most abundant bird in the country.
-With its colourful plumage and distinctive song, it’s the most commonly seen, and heard, bird in the Caledonian Forest.

 Alan Watson Featherstone